 Here is the content of the first letter to his wife Coretta…

 “Today I find myself a long way from you and the children…I know this whole Continue reading

 This is a Birmingham, Alabama brochure about the New City Hall that was “Built without borrowing.”
 It has two interior pages.
 The cornerstone was laid in 1950.
 W. Cooper Green, President and Mayor James W. Morgan and Eugene “Bull” Connor were Commissioners when it was a Commission form of government.
 This brochure was printed just a couple of years before the South exploded and the name “Bull” Connor became synonymous with police brutality against black men, women, and children peacefully protesting against segregation in Kelly Ingram Park.

 It has lots of detail about the building, who contributed labor, material, and effort in building it.

-While I believe this is the only reproduction in the collection, this very sad 11×14 litho print of Jefferson Thomas (being harassed by the white community of Little Rock) is offered here as a compliment specifically to the “Little Rock Nine Collection” of the larger collection.
-In fact, with the other Little Rock Nine items in the collection (the Little Rock 9 autographs on the cover of Life Magazine, the Orval Faubus signed letter, the Orval Faubus metal sign, the Hazel Bryan Massery autograph, and the Daisy Bates autograph) this photo is a terrific compliment in grouping these together for display.
+This very sad 11×14 litho print of Jefferson Thomas being harassed by the white community of Little Rock is a compliment to the “Little Rock Nine Collection” of the larger collection (the Little Rock 9 autographs on the cover of Life Magazine, the Orval Faubus signed letter, the Orval Faubus metal sign, the Hazel Bryan Massery autograph, and the Daisy Bates autograph).
 Continue reading